openQA-Bites/Blog/content/posts/2021-02-04-background-scripts.md

 ---
 Most of the openQA test cases run command sequentially.
 One command nicely after the next one.
 But in some cases it can be useful, to run a handful of commands in parallel and then wait for them to finish.
 Here we are covering the caveats of using the bash background operator `&` in openQA.

-The TL;DR is at the end of the post
+A TL;DR is at the end of the post.

 # Usage example